 Want to organize or help with an event?
 Contact email@example.com and volunteer to help!

 Each event is led by local EV champions/advocates and typically includes some combination of EV parades, ride-and-drives, press conferences, award ceremonies, informational booths, and more.
 The Better NZ Trust serves as the co-ordinator providing support to the events throughout the country.
 We are pleased to partner with the many other organizations and individuals working to bring International Drive Electric Week to communities across the country.

 International Drive Electric Week History

 Learn more about the original Drive Electric week from their history page.

-International Drive Electric Week is organised in New Zealand by The Better NZ Trust who are working together with the Energy Efficiency and Conservation Authority (EECA).
-EECA is promoting electric vehicles in New Zealand as part of the Government’s electric vehicles programme; EVs take advantage of New Zealand’s renewable electricity and when driven in New Zealand they create 80%+ fewer CO2-eq emissions than a petrol or diesel car, and 60% few CO2-eq emissions over the vehicles lifetime when driven in from cradle to grave.”
+International Drive Electric Week is organised in New Zealand by The Better NZ Trust which promotes the uptake of electric vehicles in New Zealand.
+EVs take advantage of New Zealand’s renewable electricity and when driven in New Zealand they create 80%+ fewer CO2-eq emissions than a petrol or diesel car, and 60% few CO2-eq emissions over the vehicles lifetime when driven in from cradle to grave.”